How Sculptors Mended the Scars of World War I Through The Novel Art of Face Transplants

 "I endeavour by means of the skill I happen to possess as a sculptor to make a man's face as near as possible to what it looked like before he was wounded," wrote Wood.
 "My cases are generally extreme cases that plastic surgery has, perforce, had to abandon; but, as in plastic surgery, the psychological effect is the same.
 The patient acquires his old self-respect, self assurance, self-reliance,...takes once more to a pride in his personal appearance."

 Toward the end of 1917, Wood's groundbreaking work was brought to the attention of a Boston-based American sculptor Anna Coleman Watts.
-Born in Bryn Mawr, Pennsylvania, much like Wood, Watts was educated abroad, in Paris and Rome, where she began her sculptural studies.
+Born in Bryn Mawr, Philadelphia, much like Wood, Watts was educated abroad, in Paris and Rome, where she began her sculptural studies.
 In 1905, she married Maynard Ladd, a Boston physician who had been appointed to direct the Children's Bureau of the American Red Cross in Toul and serve as its medical adviser.

 After consulting with Wood, who was — at the time — promoted to captain, Ladd opened the Studio for Portrait Masks in Paris, affiliated with the American Red Cross.
 Her large, mindfully-decorated sunny studio based in the city’s Latin Quarter was filled with flowers, posters, as well as rows of plaster casts of masks in progress.
 "Mrs. Ladd is a little hard to handle as is so often the case with people of great talent," recalled one of her colleagues.